batxes/4Cin/README.md

 # 4Cin

-4Cin is a suite of scripts that lets you generate 3D models of the chromatin of your favourite locus, using 4C data as the only input.
-These 3D models are openned with UCSF Chimera.
+4Cin is a suite of scripts that lets you generate 3D models of the chromatin of your favourite locus, using 4C-seq data as the only input.
+These 3D models are visualized with UCSF Chimera.
 The pipeline creates Hi-C-like contact maps (or virtual Hi-C) of these 3D models and additional scripts are provided to analyze the region further.

 ## Using Docker to execute 4Cin
 A docker image can be downloaded from Docker Hub with all dependencies installed and ready to work.
 Steps are: